fernaper/CodeWars/README.md

 The problems are taken from the [Codewars](https://www.codewars.com) website.

 The problems are categorized by difficulties.

-From 8 kyu to 1 kyu, from easiest to hardest
+From 8 kyu to 1 kyu, from easiest to hardest.